LEDDS: Portable LBM-DEM simulations on GPUs: Validation

 To validate the integration of the LIGGGHTS DEM module into our framework, we first verify the conservation of momentum and energy during a head-on collision between two identical, frictionless spheres ($\mu = 0$) under perfectly elastic conditions (restitution coefficient $\epsilon = 1$).
 Energy conservation is assessed by tracking the time evolution of the total mechanical energy, defined as the sum of kinetic and elastic potential energies, throughout the collision.

-The simulated system consists of two identical spheres, labeled $i$ and $j$, with radii $R_i = R_j = 15$ [mm], masses $m_i = m_j = 15.5509$ [g], Poisson’s ratios $\upsilon_i = \upsilon_j = 0.4999$, and Young’s moduli $E_i = E_j = 10$ [MPa].
-Initially, the spheres are separated by 2 [$\mu$m] and move toward each other with equal and opposite velocities: $v_i(0)=-v_j(0)=1$ [mm/s].
-The simulation uses a time step of $\Delta t = 10^{-5}$ [s] and runs for 1000 iterations.
-Single and double precision produce compatible results, so only single-precision results are shown.
+As seen in Figure~\ref{fig:sphereHeadOnScheme}, the simulated system consists of two identical spheres, labeled $i$ and $j$, with radii $R_i = R_j = 150$ [mm], masses $m_i = m_j = 15.5509$ [Kg], Poisson’s ratios $\upsilon_i = \upsilon_j = 0.4999$, and Young’s moduli $E_i = E_j = 10$ [MPa].
+Initially, the spheres are separated by 10 [$\mu$m] and move toward each other with equal and opposite velocities: $v_i(0)=-v_j(0)=0.1$ [m/s].
+The simulation uses a time step of $\Delta t = 10^{-4}$ [s] and runs for 300 iterations.
+Single and double precision produce compatible results (see~\ref{app:single_precision}), so only single-precision results are shown.

 Based on the above initial conditions, the total momentum of the system at $t=0$ is then $m_i v_i(0) + m_j v_j(0)=0$.
 As the simulation progresses, the magnitudes of the particle velocities decrease during the collision until they reach zero (see Figure~\ref{fig:demtest-velocity}).
 Their velocities then reverse direction and increase in magnitude as the spheres move apart in opposite directions.
 Clearly, the total momentum remains unaffected by the collision and retains its value of zero throughout the entire simulation.